blocklessnetwork/docs/cli/index.md

 ## Top Level Commands

-Use the `console` command to open the Blockless console in browser.
+Use the `console` command to open the Blockless console in a browser.

 ```bash
 $ bls console